dbridges/sermon/README.md

 #### Detailed Options

 **append**
-Useful if you want to append newlines to each data packet, ```sermon --append='\n\r'```
+Useful if you want to append newlines to each data packet, ```sermon --append='\n'```

 **frame**
 Surrounds command with the given string, useful for communicating to devices which are expecting frame boundaries.
-Any strings given with append are appended first, then the resutling string is prepended and appended with the string given in the frame option.
-If you are implementing [HDLC](http://en.wikipedia.org/wiki/High-Level_Data_Link_Control) protocol this could be useful: ```sermon --frame='~'```  (remember, '~' corresponds to 0x7E)
+Any strings given with append are appended first, then the resulting string is prepended and appended with the string given in the frame option.
+If you are implementing [HDLC](http://en.wikipedia.org/wiki/High-Level_Data_Link_Control) protocol this could be useful: ```sermon --frame='$(0x7E)'```
 ### Todo

 - Add magic commands to execute special functions (ex. send the contents of a file over the serial port).